imabutahersiddik/pinfu/README.md

 - Add functionality to delete or manage previously uploaded files.
 - Improve error handling for better user experience during uploads.

+### What's New in the October 13, 2024 Update

+#### 1. **Enhanced File Upload Details**
+   - **SHA-256 Hash Storage**: Each uploaded file now includes a SHA-256 hash for improved verification and integrity checks.
+   - **Upload Date Tracking**: The date and time of each file upload are now recorded, allowing users to see when files were added.

+#### 2. **Social Media Sharing Functionality**
+   - **Share Buttons Added**: Users can now easily share uploaded files on popular social media platforms, including:
+     - **Facebook**
+     - **Twitter**
+     - **LinkedIn**
+     - **WhatsApp**
+   - **Iconify Integration**: Social share buttons feature icons from the Iconify library for a modern and visually appealing interface.

+#### 3. **Added Tabs for Categorization**
+   - **File Category Tabs**: The application now includes dedicated tabs for categorizing uploaded files, such as Images, Videos, Archives, and Software.
+This allows users to easily navigate and manage their files based on type.

+#### 4. **Improved Pagination Logic**
+   - **Category-Specific Pagination**: Pagination functionality has been enhanced to work seamlessly with different file categories, allowing users to navigate through their uploaded files easily.
+   - **Current Category Detection**: The application now intelligently detects the current tab/category, ensuring that pagination works correctly for each section.

+### What's New in the October 14, 2024 Update

+#### 1. **Enhanced File Upload with Drag-and-Drop Support**

+The addition of drag-and-drop functionality greatly improves the file upload process.

+#### 2. **File Size Displayed in User Interface**

+Easily view file sizes in the UI for quick access and better file management.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.